rajeev-kl/mozio/readme.md

 ## Hosting Domain & Server Configuration

 ### Hosting Domain
-The API is hosted on `mozio.prodot.in`
+The API is currently deployed on an Oracle ARM instance with 4 CPU cores and 24GB RAM, accessible at `mozio.prodot.in`.

 ### Server Configuration
 - **Nginx**: Acts as a reverse proxy, handles HTTPS (SSL/TLS), CORS, and rate limiting.
 See `mozio/.ansible/roles/nginx/templates/nginx.conf.j2` for example configuration.